projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    dedicated ``vdev_init()`` function.
 For more details on the DM PCI emulation, refer to `PCI Emulation`_.

--  **ACPI Build**: If there is an "-A" option in the ``acrn-dm`` command line, the DM will build an ACPI table into its VM's F-Segment (0xf2400).
+-  **ACPI Build**: The DM will build an ACPI table into its VM's F-Segment (0xf2400).
 This ACPI table includes full tables for RSDP, RSDT, XSDT, MADT, FADT, HPET, MCFG, FACS, and DSDT.
 All these items are programed according to the ``acrn-dm`` command-line configuration and derived from their default value.